2018 Volkswagen Jetta (VW) Review, Ratings, Specs, Prices, and Photos

 The 2018 Volkswagen Jetta is a sensible, roomy compact sedan, although a new model is on the horizon for the 2019 model year.
 While its basic design is beginning to show its age, the 2018 Jetta has plenty of assets like a roomy interior, a quiet demeanor, and strong turbocharged engines.

-We’ve rated the Jetta lineup 6.5 out of 10.
+We’ve rated the Jetta lineup at 6.2 out of 10.
 (Read more about how we rate cars.)

 This year, the Jetta is available in S, Wolfsburg Edition, SE, SE Sport, SEL, and zippy GLI trim, but all build on a design that debuted for the 2011 model year.
 The Wolfsburg Edition, named after VW’s hometown in Germany, is a new addition to the lineup, as is the SE Sport with its 170-horsepower engine.
 All variants see some minor equipment shuffling and modestly revised styling.
 You’ll have to squint to see the grille changes, but the new wheels on most trim levels stand out more.
 Also, VW has dropped the HID headlights that were included on last year’s Jetta SEL and the GLI loses its formerly standard manual transmission.